2023 College Football Playoff National Championship: Second half

 Since Georgia elected to defer, they got the ball back to start the second half.
-After both teams traded punts, and after a 3 play drive for Georgia, Stetson Bennett finds Brock Bowers for a 22 yd TD, to make it 45-7.
+After both teams traded punts, and after a 3-play drive for Georgia, Stetson Bennett found Brock Bowers for a 22 yd TD, to make it 45–7.
 After an offensive holding penalty to start TCU's drive at their own 18, another quick three and out occurred, giving Georgia the ball back at their own 16.
-This would come with a 9 play, 84 yard drive, which resulted in Ladd McConkey's second touchdown of the game, to make it 52-7.
+This would come with a 9 play, 84 yard drive, which resulted in Ladd McConkey's second touchdown of the game, to make it 52–7.
 TCU's subsequent drives would both be turnover on downs, with Georgia touchdowns in between them.
-After Branson Robinson 19 yd TD run, Jack Podlesny's extra point try subsequently missed, making it 65-7.
-After another TCU punt, Georgia ran out the remaining clock, making the final score 65-7, and repeating as national champions.
+After Branson Robinson 19 yd TD run, Jack Podlesny's extra point try subsequently missed, making it 65–7.
+After another TCU punt, Georgia ran out the remaining clock, making the final score 65–7, and repeating as national champions.